ferstar/blog/content/post/scihub_spider.md

             (__)\       )\/\-
                 ||----w |
                 ||     ||
                 written by ferstar with love

 USAGE: copy a DOI or any content that contains a valid DOI and wait
 BTW:   PMID/PMCID/Manuscript ID also supported but not recommended
        Please note that not all papers can be downloaded successfully
 BLOG:  https://blog.ferstar.org/post/scihub_spider

+Check the new version of SciHub Spider
+Already the latest version, no need to update

+Fetching available sci-hub mirrors
+Sci-Hub mirror list updated

-I need to check if scihub is available locally it may take a few seconds, please wait
+I need to check if scihub is available locally

-fetching available sci-hub mirrors sci-hub mirror list updated
+It may take a few seconds, please wait

 check site status "https://sci-hub***"...ok check site status "https://sci-hub***"...ok